Bone Broth: Memories of Our Childhood

 - Store in the fridge for up to 3 days or in the freezer for up to three months.

-Fresh vegetable alternative: if you don’t have any vegetable scraps, then use 2 unpeeled carrots, 2 stalks of celery with leaves, one medium onion with skin, and one leek.
+- Fresh vegetable alternative: if you don’t have any vegetable scraps, then use 2 unpeeled carrots, 2 stalks of celery with leaves, two medium onion with skin, and any other vegetable you have on hand.
 Chop in big pieces and add to the crockpot.